gradientpm/gvpm/README.md

 - G-PT: Does not include the optimized routine when an interface shadow the light source.
 - G-BDPT: Does not handle scenes with interfaces (due to unmanaged MIS computation).
 - (G-)Plane: visibility support.
-- Support heterogeneous participating media.
+- ~~Support heterogeneous participating media.~~ (G-VPM heterogenous participating media is still missing)

 License
 =======